Introduction

 What are the Next Steps

-Whether organizing workforce training or learning ML/AI independently, success with AI like any skill takes time, but the effort is worthwhile, and a collaborative, cross-disciplinary environment accelerates such learning.
+Whether organizing workforce training or learning AI/ML independently, success with AI like any skill takes time, but the effort is worthwhile, and a collaborative, cross-disciplinary environment accelerates such learning.
 Our two-step approach can rather be described as a pyramid, building a strong foundation leading to independence in stages:

 - Community (Foundation): A strong community is essential.
 This includes having peers, mentors, and collaborators you can turn to for questions, feedback, and shared learning.
 This is finding your machine learning experts, data scientists, and domain scientists interested in the next frontier of AI/ML.